Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 - Computers are **phenomenally** faster than us in performing calculations.
 - Computers _only_ directly understand <span style="color:red">machine language</span>.
-- Communication with computers require *assemblers*.
+- Writing a program that maps directly machine language requires an *assembler*.
-- High-level Languages require *compilers*
+- High-level languages require *compilers* to transform a program to machine language.

 ---